inpsyde/multilingual-press/readme.txt

 1. List of Sites in Network with new column for interlinked sites
 2. Settings for each site in Network
 3. Preview and linked posts in a post
+4. Widget for switch language in Twenty Eleven Theme

 == Other Notes ==